MiguelPFL/SOHO-Network-Design-Implementation/README.md

 | 7 | Wireless DHCP lease | Smartphone1 (Finance, wireless) | — | Obtains 192.168.1.64–126 address | | |
 | 8 | Wireless-to-wired ping | Smartphone2 (CS, wireless) | PC2 (CS, wired) | Success (same VLAN) | | |
 | 9 | Cross-VLAN traceroute | PC0 (Admin) | PC2 (CS/Reception) | Path routes through 192.168.1.1 | | |

-Fill in the **Actual Result** and **Screenshot** columns as you run each test in Packet Tracer's Simulation or Realtime mode.
-For test 9, `tracert` output showing the router subinterface as the first hop is the clearest evidence that inter-VLAN routing — not a flat/misconfigured network — is what's making cross-department communication work.

 ## 8. Key Learnings